 6 Ways to Get Involved in Your New Neighborhood

 You’ve officially moved into a fantastic new neighborhood.
 Congratulations!
 But now what?
-There are many ways to introduce yourself to a community of people, and it just depends on how you want to interact with your new environment.
+There are many ways to introduce yourself to a community of people.
 It’s not just about knocking on doors (though, that works too!), it’s about genuinely connecting with the locals.
 Here are some thoughtful and fun ways to dive into your new neighborhood:

 1. Social Media